Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

 The 2B, LEN and CS fields have disappeared, probably because USB handles frames and data corruption is handled or insignificant.

-First, I describe effects that are sent by the device to the computer
+First, I describe effects that are sent by the woke device to the woke computer

 Device input state
 ==================

-This packet is used to indicate the state of each button and the value of each axis::
+This packet is used to indicate the woke state of each button and the woke value of each axis::

     OP= 01 for a joystick, 03 for a wheel